monadnoc/growiy-dot-com/src/pages/blog/2019-06-10-how-to-extract-your-plant’s-cbd.md

 Once you have alcohol with these constituents, you can ingest the alcohol -- which many people don’t want to do.
 Alternatively, you can use Rick Simpson oil in a relatively simple process.
 Put the bud in a jar with alcohol and let it sit.
 Over time, the alcohol will evaporate.
 You’ll be left with hash, the finished extraction, which will contain the constituents the alcohol took out of the cannabis plant.

-Alcohol strips out impurities in plant, which might not be great to smoke.
+Alcohol strips out impurities in the plant, which might not be great to smoke.
 So the end product may be used topically as skin cream, or you can ingest it or put it in butter or edibles.

 _For an in-depth consultation on extracting CBD,_ [_send a message_](https://www.growiy.com/free-help-growing-cannabis/) _to our experts._